BlitzJB/HTTP-Server-In-C/README.md

+# A HTTP Server in C
+This was for my Semester 1 Mini Project for the course Programming in C. I picked this to be my problem statement as i wanted to explore how webservers operate at a low level after being exposed to abstractions like Flask and Express all my life.
+This was an exceptional learning experience and a project that got be insanely excited about low level programming in general!

 ### Targeted features:
 - Listen and respond to incoming HTTP requests
 - Parse URL routes and return the appropriate response